 Note: This post contains affiliate links.
 Please see disclosure for more information.

-So I originally thought we would be able to see everything in one day, but now I have come to the conclusion that is not possible.
-If you can, I would allocate two days to spend in Sintra.
-We were able to visit the Moorish Castle, Pena Palace, and the National Palace.
+While I originally thought we would be able to see everything in one day, I have come to the conclusion that is not possible.
+I loved Sintra but I did not have time to see everything I wanted.
+Most people do a day trip from Lisbon to Sintra, but if you can, I would allocate at least two days to spend sightseeing in Sintra.
+During our trip to Sintra, we were able to visit the Moorish Castle, Pena Palace, and the National Palace.
 That was a pretty full day.
-I really loved Sinta but I did not have time to see everything I wanted.

-The Moorish Castle was probably my favorite spot.
-It dates back to 9th century and the views are stunning.
+The Moorish Castle was probably my favorite of the Sintra attractions.
+It dates back to the 9th century and the views are stunning.
 Pena Palace looks like a castle from a fairy tale, I just loved the colors.
 The National Palace of Sintra is located in the historical center of town and was a favorite with the Portuguese nobility.
-You can see what these attractions look like in my video, but I will go over each one of those spots in more detail in future posts.
+You can see the best things to do in Sintra in my video about our Sintra day trip.

-If I could do it again, I would try to spend two days in Sintra.
-There were several sites that looked interesting, that we just didn’t have time to see.
-Well, hopefully, I can make it back to see the rest of my list:
+Just one day in Sintra is not enough!
+If I could do it again, I would try to spend at least two days in Sintra.
+There were several Sintra points of interest, that we just didn’t have time to see.
+Well, hopefully, I can make it back to see the rest of my Sintra list:

 Quinta de Regaleira